Stiffstream/restinio/README.md

 For setting response in the sample above we use some functions  of a response builder:

-* `append_header( field, value )` - for setting header fields;
+* `append_header(field, value)` - for setting header fields;
 * `append_header_date_field()` - for setting `Date` field value with current timmestamp;
 * `set_body()` - for setting response body;

-All of mentioned functions return the reference to a response builder tha gives some syntactic sugar and allows to set response in a nice way.
+All of mentioned functions return the reference to a response builder that gives some syntactic sugar and allows to set response in a nice way.

 For sending response to peer a `done()` function is used.
 It stops constructing response
-(no setters will have an effect on the response) and initiates sending a response via underlying tcp connection.
+(no setters will have an effect on the response) and initiates sending a response via underlying TCP connection.

 A one thing left to mention is what request handler returns.
 Any request handler must return a value of `request_handling_status_t` enum:
 ~~~~~
 ::c++
-enum class request_handling_status_t : std::uint8_t
+enum class request_handling_status_t
 {
-  //!
-Request accepted for handling.
   accepted,

-  //!
-Request wasn't accepted for handling.
   rejected
 };
 ~~~~~